leorayjes/usb-ddr-dance-pad/README.md

   - This isn't completely necessary, I just wanted to assemble faster than the glue would dry
 - Soldering iron and solder
   - Not inherently necessary but makes a stronger connection
+- Sandpaper or a cabinet scraper
+  - Not necessary but will aid in fixing imperfections

 ## Notes:
 - The Arduino code was written by Alex from Super Make Something
 - The Graphics are pulled from HackMyCab